Metricam/MentorAI/chainlit.md

 - Clarify any doubts you have regarding eligibility, benefits, deadlines, etc.

 ### 5. Additional Assistance
-- Reach out for support if you encounter any issues or need further guidance.
+- Reach out for support (info@metric.am) if you encounter any issues or need further guidance.

 ## How to Use